CORRIDA

 TOR EXPERIENCE

-The first 10 Gera participants will be given direct tickets to participate in the Tor de Geants.
+The top 10 participants in the General category will be awarded direct entries to participate in the Tor de Geants.

 5. PRESENTATION OF THE TEST

-– We are in the first month of winter and, traditionally, it is a time of very low temperatures and rain.
-Starting at the highest point in Portugal means being able to start the challenge with negative temperatures, and who knows, snow.
+We are in the first month of winter and, traditionally, it is a time of very low temperatures and rain.
+Starting at the highest point in Portugal means we can begin the challenge with sub-zero temperatures and, who knows, maybe even snow.

-– It is this set of factors, associated with distance and unevenness, that will make you a giant.
+It is this combination of factors, along with distance and elevation gain, that will make you a giant.

 5.2 External help

-– Support on the course, when premeditated, is prohibited and immediately disqualifies the participant.
+• Premeditated support along the route is prohibited and disqualify immediately the participant.

-– Each runner is allowed a maximum of two assistants at the support bases.
+• Each runner is allowed an assistant at the support bases.

-– Assistants must not disturb other runners or volunteers working in these places and must carry identification provided by the organization.
+• Assistants should not disturb other runners or volunteers and must wear the identification provided by the organization.

-– The Organization may restrict access to certain areas of the support bases, when space is limited.
+• The organization may restrict access to certain areas of the bases when space is limited.

-NOTE: Assistants cannot consume food and drink intended for runners, without due authorization from the organization.
+Assistants may not consume food or drink intended for runners, unless expressly instructed otherwise by the organization.

 5.3 Pacer, pacemakers

-– Participants who register only to serve as a “hare” for another, whenever they are identified as such, will be forced to withdraw from the race.
+• Participants registered solely to serve as "paces" will be required to withdraw from the race.

 5.4 Back | Breastplate

-– Each number is given individually and upon presentation of photo identification.
+• Each race number is delivered individually upon presentation of photo identification.

-– Support teams will be given identifiers for their own use and in vehicles.
+• Support teams will be given their own identifiers, and identifiers for the vehicles.

 5.5 Route description